babbel/rollbar-client.js/README.md

-# NPM module `@lessonnine/rollbar-client.js`
+# NPM module `@babbel/rollbar-client.js`

 Tiny, modern Rollbar JavaScript client whose code is mostly lazy-loaded if and when an error occurs.
-Maintained by the [USA Tech team](https://github.com/orgs/lessonnine/teams/usa-tech/members).

 ## Background and Overview